 District judges preside over felony preliminary exams.
 A felony exam is a probable cause hearing to determine if the prosecutor has enough evidence to support the charges against someone.
-If the district judge decides the prosecutor has sufficiently met his or her burden of proof, the district judge will either “bind over” the case to the county circuit court or will preside over a plea agreement to a charge which carries less than 1 year in jail.
+If the district judge decides the prosecutor has sufficiently met their burden of proof, the district judge will either “bind over” the case to the county circuit court or will preside over a plea agreement to a charge which carries less than one year in jail.
 If the defense lawyer can successfully challenge the prosecution’s evidence, Judge Chmura may dismiss the felony charges.

 Examples of felony cases for which a preliminary exam may be held:

 - Retail Fraud 1st Degree

 - OWI 3rd Offense